Nudelreaktor/pyNTURGB-D_Extraction_v1/README.md

 # pyNTU_hoj_gen_v1

-The complete refactored hoj generation tool for the pyNTURGB-D dataset by Sharoudy et.al.
+We refactored the hoj_gen data extraction tool for the Rose Lab NTURGB-D dataset by Sharoudy et.al. in the last few weeks.

-First of all the known bugs:
+And we've changed a lot.
+You should read the description below to get informed about all changes.
+And to start the inforamtion tour properly we will begin with the known bugs and memory recomendations.

 # Occlusions #